Sara-Sundin/SizeMeApp/README.md

 - [Kanban Board](#kanban-board)

 ## Design Planning
 This diagram represents the planning phase of my SizeMeApp project, mapping out its core structure and functionality.
 It outlines how users register, log in, and manage their profiles, including updating measurements for accurate size recommendations.
-I designed a dashboard with an avatar generator, a blog with a comment system, and a newsletter feature.
+I designed a dashboard with an avatar generator, a blog with a comment system, a contact form and a newsletter feature.
 In the end I managed to implify all features of the diagram except the actual application SizeMeApp, making the site a front end user and marketing tool.

 ![Planning Diagram](assets/images_readme/planning_project_3.jpg)